-The test menu is opened by pressing (\mathbb{PT}) .
-In the test menu, press keys (a) or (b) to scroll the menu.
-For a complete PTI test START must be highlighted by pressing (c) at menu item T01.
-Pressing (c) once more initiates the test.
-If (c) is not pressed within 5 sec., the controller will cancel the operation and the cursor returns to the menu item - T01.
+The test menu is opened by pressing (PT).
+In the test menu, press keys \triangle or \bigcirc to scroll the menu.
+For a complete PTI test START must be highlighted by pressing (4) at menu item T01.
+Pressing (4) once more initiates the test.
+If (a) is not pressed within 5 sec., the controller will cancel the operation and the cursor returns to the menu item - T01.

-For a short PTI test START must be highlighted by pressing \bigcirc at menu item T01.
-Press keys or to scroll the menu to select SHORT.
-Pressing once more initiates the test.
+For a short PTI test START must be highlighted by pressing (4) at menu item T01.
+Press keys (4) or To scroll the menu to select SHORT.
+Pressing (a) once more initiates the test.

-A complete PTI test may take several hours: First a complete function test with menu items T04 to T12 and then performance testing in menu items T13 to T17.
+A complete PTI test may take several hours: First a complete function test with menu items T04 to T12 and then performance testing in menu items T13 to T19.